William Temple (logician): Secretary

-Provost
+Provost of Trinity College, Dublin

-On 14 November 1609 Temple was made Provost of Trinity College Dublin.
+On 14 November 1609, Temple was made Provost of Trinity College Dublin.
 Robert Cecil, 1st Earl of Salisbury, the Chancellor of the university - despite his own rather low opinion of Temple - was induced to assent to the nomination at the request of James Ussher, Archbishop of Armagh.

 Temple was appointed a master in chancery at Dublin on 31 January 1609–10, and he was returned to the Irish House of Commons as member for Dublin University in April 1613.
 He represented that constituency until his death.

 Temple proved himself an efficient administrator of both college and university, attempting to bring them into conformity at all points with the educational system in vogue at the University of Cambridge.
 Many of his innovations became features of the academic organisation of Dublin.
-By careful manipulation of the revenues of the college he increased the number of fellows from four to sixteen, and the number of scholars from twenty-eight to seventy.
+By careful manipulation of the revenues of the college, he increased the number of fellows from four to sixteen, and the number of scholars from twenty-eight to seventy.
 The fellows he was the first to divide into two classes, making seven of them senior fellows, and nine of them junior.
 The general government of the institution he entrusted to the senior fellows.
 He instituted many other administrative offices, to each of which he allotted definite functions, and his scheme of college offices remained unchanged for many years.

 He drew up new statutes for both the college and the university, and endeavoured to obtain from King James I a new charter, extending the privileges which Queen Elizabeth I had granted in 1595.
 He was in London from May 1616 to May 1617 seeking to induce the government to accept his proposals, but his efforts failed.

 His tenure in the office of provost was not altogether free from controversy.
-He defied the order of Archbishop George Abbot that he and his colleagues should wear surplices in chapel.
+He defied the order of Archbishop George Abbot that he and his colleagues should wear surplices in the chapel.
 He insisted that as a layman he was entitled to dispense with that formality.
 Privately he was often in pecuniary difficulties, from which he sought to extricate himself by alienating the college estates to his wife and other relatives.

-Temple was knighted by the Lord Deputy of Ireland, Sir Oliver St. John on 4 May 1622, and died at Trinity College, Dublin, on 15 January 1626 – 1627, being buried in the old college chapel (since pulled down).
+Temple was knighted by the Lord Deputy of Ireland, Sir Oliver St. John on 4 May 1622, and died at Trinity College Dublin, on 15 January 1627, being interned in the old college chapel (since pulled down).
 At the date of his death negotiations were begun for his resignation owing to 'his age and weakness' His will, dated 21 December 1626, is preserved in the public record office at Dublin.
 He possessed much land in Ireland.